My Job History

 January 1991 – February 1991: Shop N Save – Wood River, IL I really really didn’t like this job too much at all.
 My duties were to get carts (in the snow), stock shelves, fill coolers, etc. It was boring.
 I remember a lot of times I would go outside like I was going to get carts and I would get in my car and just sit there listening to music.
 In fact, I think I spent much of my work day doing this if I didn’t think I’d be missed.
 I finally quit showing up to work when I got the job at Cottonwood Cinema.

 I worked there for a couple of months before telling my parents.
 They thought I was going to work at Alton Cine every day, not knowing that I was actually driving 45 minutes away each day.
 I finally told them about the job when someone from their church recognized me and was surprised to see me working there.
 I didn’t want them to find out from someone else.
-I quit this job when I decided to move to Texas.
+I quit this job when I decided to move to Texas instead of St. Louis.

 Wendy’s – Galveston, TX I was here for just a week.
 Four of my days were spent watching training videos.
 Then I had a day or two of actually working.
 Then I quit.
 I bet they hated me for that.

 November 1992: Midwest Publishing – Normal, IL This is a my first telemarketing job and I turn out to be pretty good at it.
-I think we were taking donations for the Fraternal Order of Police.
+We were taking donations for the Fraternal Order of Police.
 But after awhile I get really sick of it and I quit.
+I went off-list once and called my Aunt, introduced myself with a fake name, and talked her into making a $45 donation even though she kept saying no. After I had all her information, I told her I was actually her nephew Brad and I just missed her and wanted to say hi.
+I offered to throw out her donation, but she said that was okay.
+She wondered how the weird quiet kid of the family was able to be so convincing.

-October 1992: Steak N Shake – Bloomington, IL I only worked at Steak N Shake for one day because during my first day of working there, I pass out on the floor while working in the kitchen.
+October 1992: Steak N Shake – Bloomington, IL I only worked at Steak N Shake for one day because during my first day of working there, I passed out on the floor while working in the kitchen.
 I think it was because I hadn’t been sleeping well lately and hadn’t had money to eat very much.
 So that was a little embarrassing.
-After it happens, the manager takes me into the employee room and gives me a free meal and cigarettes.
-Then she puts me to work for another hour before letting me go home.
-I never return until 2 weeks later to get my paycheck.
+After it happened, the manager took me into the employee room and gave me a free meal and a cigarette.
+Then she put me back to work for another hour before letting me go home.
+I never returned until 2 weeks later to get my paycheck and hand back my uniform.

 December 1992: Apartment Cleaner – Hollywood, CA I’m talking to the landlord of the place I’m staying at and I mention how it’s impossible to find a job in Los Angeles.
 So he decides to help me out by paying me to clean vacant apartments.
-I vaccuum, dust, pick up trash, etc. and he pays me $4.00 per hour in cash.
+I vacuum, dust, pick up trash, etc. and he pays me $4.00 per hour in cash, tax-free!
+I continued not to be able to find a job in L.A. so we (my new girlfriend and I) went to Illinois.

 March 1993 – April 1993: 7-Eleven – East Alton and Wood River, IL This job doesn’t last too long because me and a girlfriend decide to loot about $5,000 worth of money and merchandise from the store and leave town.
 The details of that event are here.
 Overall it’s a fun job, though.
 They had a policy where you had to be 21 to work there so I modified a photocopy of my driver’s license to make myself 2 years older.
 I worked at both store locations, mostly on the night shift from 2am to 10am.